Website accessibility statement for www.psni.police.uk

 What we are doing to improve accessibility

-We are working to identify and fix the areas outlined above.
-We are also in the process of developing a new Police Service of Northern Ireland website that will be launched in 2021.
+We working with a supplier to develop a new Police Service of Northern Ireland website that will be launched in 2022.
 This new website will be accessible and user friendly.

 This statement was prepared 17 September 2021.
 It was last reviewed on 14 September 2021.

 This website was last tested on 14 May 2021.
 The test was carried out by the Central Digital and Data Office, part of the Cabinet Office.
 They checked sample pages from our website.
 You can read the full Cabinet Office website accessibility report (PDF - 192KB).